maxsweil/AMATH482/README.md

 # AMATH_482

+### About
-Repository for Computational Methods For Data Analysis course at the University of Washington.
+Repository for Computational Methods For Data Analysis course at the University of Washington.<br/>

-Contains MATLAB and Python code for the various assignments completed throughout this course.
+Contains MATLAB and Python code for the various assignments completed throughout this course.<br/>

-Includes .pdfs and .docs of completed reports for each assignment, detailing individual projects
+Includes .pdfs and .docs of completed reports for each assignment, detailing the mathematical concepts used and implemented, results found, and insights gained.

 ### Contents
 [Assignment 1: Computational Processing and Analysis of 3D Ultrasound Data](HW1/482hw1.pdf)